gujianjie/Books/README.md

   * A RootCVC certification is stored in the Epilog of BootCtrl.
 The RootCVC certification is a self-signd certification.
 The RootPublicKey is included in the RootCVC.
   * A ProjectCVC(with ProjectPublicKey) is stroed in the Epiloog of CB/ASW/DS.
 The ProjectCVC is signed by the backend KMS with the RootPrivateKey.
 RootPrivateKey is the paired private key of RootPublicKey
   * Signature of CB/ASW/DS block is stored in corresponding Epilog area.
 The signature is generated with the ProjectPrivateKey stored in the backend KMS server or offline eToken.

 * **Dynamic design of signature verification in the new solution**

   * No change in the 5-step download process
   * No change in the TransferData process

-  * Detailed TransferExit process in the new solution
+  * Detailed in TransferExit process in the new solution
+    * BootCtrl/CB gets RootCVC certification stored in the Bootctrl's Epilog according to the defined Epilog structure.
+    * BootCtrl/CB extracts RootPublicKey from RootCVC according the CVC encoding format(TLV)
+    * Signature stored in the Epilog, which has been programmed into Flash in TranferData process, with the root public key
+    * If the Signature is valid, the ValidPattern, which has been temporarily stored in ram in the TransferData process, will be programmed into Flash.
+Otherwise, the flashing process is aborted.
+The corresponding block will marked as invalid in the next PowerOn Test.

   ![](/assets/dynamic_transferExit_process_new.png)